Skip to content

 sudo apt update

-sudo apt install build-essential perl perl-doc cpanminus libssl-dev
+sudo apt install build-essential perl perl-doc cpanminus libssl-dev libexpat1-dev

 Perl module installation is handled separately from the system package manager. cpanm (cpanminus) is the recommended tool: